chris-tanyx/YingXinTan.github.io/TRC5901_Project_page.md

 | 3  | FC1 (128) + FC2 (128) + FC3 (128)  | 0.32 | 88.9% | 1.37 | 64.5% | 1.38 | 63.6% | 956,938 | 12 |
 | 4  | FC1 (128) + FC2 (120) + FC3 (84)  | 0.80 | 72.0% | 1.04 | 64.4% | 1.06 | 63.6% | 949,118 | 10 |

+By comparing the validation loss of the first 3 rows, the values turns out do not align with the aforementioned generalised understanding of CNN depth in relation with model performance.
+This unexpected behaviour may be the result of limiting the maximum bumber of epochs to a relatiely conseticave 20 epochs as the parameters of this study.
+As the numer of dense layers increases, the model likely requres more time to optimise its parameters, hence 20 epochs may be insuffucent which results in an unoptimised model that makes poor predictions.

 #### *4.4 Convolutional and Pooling layers*